huz4f/huz4f/content/Blogs/choice.md

 We search for the next high.

-Even as a teenager, I had glimpses of this strange awareness: \
+Even during my early teens, I had glimpses of this strange awareness: \
-that **chasing something with the hope it will change how you feel inside is the most elaborate illusion of all**.
+**chasing something with the hope it will change how you feel inside is the most elaborate illusion of all**.
-It’s strange — I’ve gotten almost everything I’ve ever wanted.
-And yet, I’ve never been able to fully hold it.
+And it’s strange — i’ve gotten almost everything i’ve ever wanted.
+And yet, i’ve never been able to fully hold it.
 Just teaching me the absurdity of it all.

 Maybe it's just
  ***“The struggle itself toward the heights is enough to fill a man’s heart.
-One must imagine Sisyphus happy.”***  — Albert Camus
+One must imagine Sisyphus happy.”***  \
+ — Albert Camus

 ---